omotara100/Wazuh-Security-Monitoring-Lab/03-telemetry-generation-and-analysis/README.md

 net user guest /active:yes
 ```

-I returned to Computer Management and confirmed that the account was now enabled.
+I returned to Computer Management and confirmed that the Guest account was now enabled.

 ---